HugoBlox/theme-academic-cv/content/en/post/portfolio/index.md

     placement = 0
     +++

-You can learn more about the Hugo framework on their website here.After knowing I had to use Hugo to achieve my goal of easy maintain, I read the docs to get started.
+You can learn more about the Hugo framework on their website [here](https://gohugo.io).
+After knowing I had to use Hugo to achieve my goal of easy maintain, I read the docs to get started.
 And one of the very few things they tell you about, are Themes.
 Themes are a collection of display templates.
 And knowing how bad I am at designing (and CSS), this was the icing on the cake.
 I browsed the themes from the Hugo site, with different criteria in mind : portfolio alike, internationalization (english and french), blog alike, responsive.
-One of the theme that matched all of these was Academic.
+One of the themes that matched all of these was Academic.
 Funny thing is that Academic (see the demo) can do much more than that.
 It can manage multiple users posting, team display, external link to online publications and even online courses !

 ![](/img/academic.PNG)